ChangLab/ATACPrimerTool/README.md

 ```
 python pipelines/ATACPrimerTool.py -P 3 -M 100 -O APT_practice -S BJ_qPCR -G hg19 -C ATACPrimerTool.yaml -I test_data/BJ_bams/ -I2 test_data/test_peaks.bed -corr 0.8 -cov 3 -plot FALSE -window 100 -overlap 0.9
 ```

+## Designing normalization controls

+APT can also design additional normalization controls for ATAC-qPCR based on a specific cell type of interest or for ATAC-qPCR in species for which normalization controls have not been designed.
+See the documentation at [How to Design Normalization Controls](How_to_design_normalization_controls.md)

 ## Terms of use and licensing information